Vice President, Clean Energy Innovations

 REBA's affiliate, the REBA Institute, is a 501c3 non-profit that leads transformational research and education to ensure all organizations have a viable, expedient, cost effective path to drive a resilient, zero-carbon energy system.

 REBA and the REBA Institute (together called “the REBA Organizations” and referred to below as “REBA”) seek a senior-level executive to join their team to spearhead the organizations’ programs to solve the toughest clean-energy market barriers.
-Our vision is a resilient, zero-carbon energy system where all organizations have a viable path to renewable energy.

 This role reports directly to the Chief Executive Officer and leads an expanding team of direct reports and contractors with a $3-$4M, and growing, budget.
 The Innovation team is responsible for ensuring public policy, legislation, regulations, and market-structures support clean energy markets.
 The team overcomes barriers in policies, contracting structures, and technology deployment.
 This team requires creativity, initiative, analytic and strategic positioning, and influence skills, as well as negotiation and conflict resolution skills and the ability to thrive in ambiguous, fast-changing work environments.